-SASHA is currently in development and is undergoing ongoing user testing to create the best possible product which will be ready for early adopters in March 2014.
-Early adopters will then benefit from a reduced price for SASHA.
+SASHA is currently in development and is undergoing ongoing user testing to create the best possible product, which will be ready for launch in September 2014.

-For more information on cost, availability, features and functionality or user-led design, or to register as an early adopter, please email email@example.com.
+For more information on cost, availability, features and functionality or user-led design, or to register for updates, please email firstname.lastname@example.org

 Stroke Association would like to thank Nominet Trust for their generous grant enabling us to develop the content for the SASHA self-management tool.
 Nominet Trust is a social investor which funds new and innovative ideas that have the potential to make a big impact.